hplgit/hplgit.github.com/teamods/writing_reports/README.md

    with all the enabling DocOnce commands are visible
  * `doconce_src`: the DocOnce source for the report (and associated figures and computer code)
+ * `report_generation`: various scripts needed to produce the reports (just for archival and web access)

 Run `make.sh` to copy ready-made reports to this demo directory.